 Not So Smart Car

 In the week where the press were going on about how Elon Musk is warning us about AI whilst Mark Zuckenberg was all for it, it seems quite apt that I found myself watching "Monolith", which also goes by the name of "Trapped Child".
-This movie may not be about Artificial Intelligence but it is a movie all about modern technology and how not only some times we rely on it too much but sometime technology can end up being a hindrance.
+This movie may not be about Artificial Intelligence but it is a movie all about modern technology and how not only some times we rely on it too much but sometime technology can end up becoming a hindrance.

 What this all boils down to is that there are a lot of good ideas in "Monolith" when not only being a cautionary tale about technology but also a horror storyline with a desperate situation.
 But it is a movie which is flawed because of issues with logic both when it comes to technology as well as human responses to a crisis.